osyounis/cali_wildfire_likelihood_predictor/README.md

 ### Conclusion & Recommendations

 Our models were able to predict whether a fire would occur with a surprising level of accuracy.
 Out best overall model achieved 88% accuracy while our second best was close behind with a great recall score of 86%.
-Due to the danger of wild fires growing out of control and the threat of climate change looming, we recommend the use of our Random Forest model as it postively predicts more fires.
+Due to the danger of wild fires growing out of control and the threat of climate change looming, we recommend the use of our Random Forest model as it positively predicts more fires.
 However, it also predicts more false positives meaning there's a higher chance for predicting fires that don't actually happen.
 This is where you, the California Department of Forestry and Fire Protection, must prioritize what is most important to you and whether or not you have enough resources and man power to use the above model.

 If resources are particularly thin the Voting Classifier may be best as it resulted in fewer false positives which would minimize wasted time and resources at the expense of possibly missing out on fires somewhere else.